WELCOME

 Article

-If you were a caregiver whose loved one is now in a full-time care facility, you may be find yourself having lots of questions:
+If you are a caregiver whose loved one is now in a full-time care facility, you may have lots of questions:

 Now what?